krithivas91/maven-project/README.md

 # maven-project

-Testing Hello world builds in Jenkins for auto-push SCM polling
+Testing Hello world builds in Jenkins for auto-push SCM polling Created webhook in GITHUB